Why is this important?

 You may be able to make a claim for both age discrimination and unfair dismissal.

 You can make a claim for age discrimination no matter how long you have worked for your employer.
-To make a claim for unfair dismissal, you must have worked for your employer for at least one year if you started before 6 April 2012 or at least two years if you started on or after 6 April 2012.
+To make a claim for unfair dismissal, you must have worked for your employer for at least one year.

 I am only 42 but my boss says he's got to get rid of me because I'm too old – he says my image isn't right for his firm.
 Can he do this?